Our Eco Journey

 Vegetables are delivered in paper bags where possible

-Vegetables such as cucumbers, carrots, potatoes and mushrooms are packaged and delivered to our customers in brown paper bags instead of plastic.
+Vegetables such as cucumbers, carrots and potatoes are packaged and delivered to our customers in brown paper bags instead of plastic.
 Whilst we would love to deliver all of our produce in non-plastic packaging, leafy vegetables have to be kept in plastic to ensure they reach you fresh and in the best condition possible.

 The whole culture of plastic use needs to change and we need to play to its strengths.
 Plastic is not only malleable, durable and versatile, it also lasts for hundreds of years.
 Whilst the use of plastic cannot be completely eradicated at the moment, the challenge becomes one of using it more effectively and sparingly.
 When we repurpose and reuse plastic, we immediately help with the problem.